 Other planting that can keep a garden private includes options such as bamboo, or tall grasses.
-Climbers on a trellis or a pergola are also appealing as well as practical solutions to overlooking.
+Climbers or ivy on a trellis or a pergola are also appealing as well as practical solutions to overlooking.

-How to plan a kitchen garden
+How to plan a vegetable garden

-It is important to dedicate a sunny area to it if you can.
+First, it is important to dedicate a sunny area to it if you can.
 If that’s not possible, and all that’s available is a more shady spot, stick to crops that can grow in that situation like lettuce, cabbage and kale.

-Siting the kitchen garden and compost heap relatively near to one another can be a sensible strategy, as compost is heavy, and this avoids having to move it over large distances.
+Siting the vegetable garden and compost heap relatively near to one another can be a sensible strategy, as compost is heavy, and this avoids having to move it over large distances.
 Be aware that a part-shaded location for the compost equals less time spent adding water to the heap as well.

 Consider the hours available to tend the crops in addition to how much space you have overall when allocating the area for a vegetable garden.

 Also bear in mind that some crops are more compact than others, and some can even be cultivated in pots or very small raised beds.
 Meanwhile, opting for deep beds can produce plenty of crops in a smaller space.